 CPD carnets, also known as FIA/AIT carnets, can cover the use under temporary admission of the following private and commercial vehicles into certain non-EU countries:

 - registered motor sport vehicles transported by trailer

-If the vehicle is intended to be used in other EU countries the customs authority in that country should be contacted to confirm their requirements.
+If the vehicle is intended to be used in other EU countries the customs authority in that country should be contacted to confirm what details they need.

 For UK vehicles exported for temporary use outside the EU, a CPD carnet issued in the UK will cover the vehicles use in the non-EU countries visited where those countries accept CPD carnets.

-When applying for a CPD carnet you need to lodge security using an insurance scheme to cover the potential duty and taxes payable if the vehicle is not re-exported.
+When applying for a CPD carnet you should lodge security using an insurance scheme to cover the potential duty and taxes payable if the vehicle is not re-exported.

-The period of validity, designating the period of use in the county/countries of destination, will be noted on the carnet.
-Failure to re-export the vehicle, prior to the expiry of the carnet, could result in duty and taxes becoming due in the country where the vehicle remains.
+The period of validity, designating the period of use in the country or countries of destination, will be noted on the carnet.
+Re-exporting the vehicle after the carnet expires could mean duty and taxes becoming due in the country where the vehicle remains.